The ideal time to prune most trees is during the dormant season. Advantages to dormant season pruning include:

 Generally, prune during the dormant season.
 Exceptions include trees that flower in early spring, such as Redbud or Dogwood.
 Prune these immediately after they flower.
 With mature trees, dormant season pruning won't diminish the spring flower show significantly, but with younger specimens, you may want to wait until after spring bloom.

 Fire Blight Disease infects many flowering trees, including Apple, Crabapple, Flowering Quince, Hawthorn, Pear, Mountain Ash and Pyracantha.
 This disease is spread by pruning.
 Avoid pruning from the time that spring blossoms appear until leaves fall in autumn.
 If you must cut these trees during this time, sanitize tools between cuts.
+Click here for more information on pruning tools.
 Check with your local Cooperative Extension System office to confirm the best time for pruning to avoid disease transmission.